Elysium-Labs-EU/juno-core/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Your system should run on the development `dev` branch to be in sync with the latest development changes.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.